-How to Support LA’s LGBTQ Businesses During the COVID-19 Shutdown
+How to Support LA’s LGBTQ Community During Pride Month

 Look to the web for staying fit

-With the gym off-limits in the time of Covid-19, some of our favorite LGBTQ personal trainers and local gyms have gotten creative in order to keep customers healthy despite being physically isolated.
+With gyms currently still off-limits in the time of COVID-19, some of our favorite LGBTQ personal trainers and local gyms have gotten creative in order to keep customers healthy despite being physically isolated.
 While several fitness pros have relied on virtual training sessions for years, many are posting exclusive (and free!) video content on social media platforms, where tips and tricks are easy to find with a little hashtag-sleuthing.

 Beth Bishop, owner of The Phoenix Effect, has effectively moved her entire gym’s programming online, a major feat for a studio that specializes in high-energy group classes.
 She’s created a robust online fitness community that doubles as a social circle, offering everything from workouts and workshops to yoga classes and cooking demos through Zoom and social media.
 “We're trying to really take care of people physically and mentally,” Bishop says.